Freedom (Franzen novel): Canterbridge Estates Lake

-After Lalitha's death, Walter retreats to his family's lakeside house in Minnesota, where the previously unnamed lake has been renamed Canterbridge Estates Lake after a new residential development built across the water from Walter's house.
-His new neighbors see him as a cranky recluse, obsessed with preventing their house cats from killing birds nesting on his property.
-One day, Walter, who did not read the manuscript Patty sent him, finds her on the steps of the lakeside house.
-Despite his rage and confusion, he eventually takes her back, and they rekindle their relationship slowly, spending all of their time together.
-Patty quickly earns the admiration of Walter's neighbors, but after less than a year, she and Walter move out, returning to her job in New York, where most of her family and their friends also live.
-According to Walter's wishes, the old lakeside house is turned into a fenced, cat-proof bird sanctuary, named in memory of Lalitha.
+After Lalitha’s death, the severely depressed Walter retreats to his family’s vacation home on the lake, where he turns into a misanthropic recluse, directing his anger at the inhabitants and domestic cats of Canterbridge Estates, a new housing development on the other side of the lake.
+One day, Walter, who refused to read the manuscript Patty sent him, finds her on the steps of his house.
+Despite his rage and confusion, he takes her back, and they slowly rekindle their relationship.
+Patty wins the admiration of the residents of Canterbridge Estates despite Walter’s longstanding animosity, but after one year of living together at the lake house, they decide to move to New York to be near family and Richard.
+According to Walter's wishes, the lake house is turned into a cat-proof bird sanctuary, named in memory of Lalitha.